Home > Articles > Addiction >

 • Absenteeism

 The leading drug problem in the U.S. is alcohol, which affects all ages and ethnic groups, professions, religions, and I.Q. levels.
-Another major problem is prescription addiction, which typically involves stimulants (i.e. Ritalin) and opiods (i.e. Vicodin, OxyContin).
+Another major problem is prescription addiction, which typically involves stimulants (i.e., Ritalin) and opioids (i.e., Vicodin, OxyContin).
 Stimulants are generally prescribed to treat attention deficit disorder, while opioids are usually prescribed to relieve pain.

 Behavioral addiction involves activities, and this type of dependency displays the same central components found in substance abuse, namely withdrawal and relapse, tolerance, and mood changes.